rymdport/resize/README.md

 # Resize

 Image resizing for the [Go](http://go.dev) with common interpolation methods.
+This fork aims to continue maintaining the project after it was archived upstream.

 ## Installation

+Import into your Go module with the following command:

 ```bash
 go get github.com/rymdport/resize
 ```

-It's that easy!

 ## Usage

 This package needs at least Go 1.19.
-Import package with
+Import package with:

 ```go
 import "github.com/rymdport/resize"